Doubly isogenous curves of genus two with a rational action of $D_6$: Introduction

-Poonen~\cite{Poonen2019} has shown that given a one-parameter family of curves over $\ZZ$ whose $L$-functions are all distinct for distinct values of the parameter over finite prime fields, one can construct a deterministic polynomial-time algorithm to factor univariate polynomials over finite fields.
-The existence of such a family of curves remains an open problem, as does the existence of such a deterministic polynomial-time factoring algorithm.
-Sutherland and Voloch \cite{SutherlandVoloch2019} presented a family of genus-$4$ curves as a candidate for Poonen's construction, along with ample numerical evidence suggesting that it satisfies the required conditions.
-In Section~\ref{sec:factoring} we present an alternative candidate for such a family that is much more computationally efficient than the one from~\cite{SutherlandVoloch2019}.
-Instead of working directly with a family of curves, we work with elliptic curves that appear as isogeny factors of the Jacobians of the curves in the family.
-The $L$-functions of the five elliptic factors we use are not enough to distinguish values of the parameter (for reasons we explore in the paper), so we suggest using these curves together with ten other elliptic curves obtained by shifting the parameter by two fixed values.
-In practice, of course, there are better, albeit probabilistic, polynomial-time algorithms to factor univariate polynomials over a finite field.
+Call a one-parameter family of abelian varieties defined by equations over $\ZZ[t]$ a ``distinguished family'' if for all sufficiently large primes $p$, values of $t$ that are distinct modulo $p$ yield abelian varieties whose reductions modulo $p$ are non-isogenous.
+Poonen~\cite{Poonen2019} has shown that any distinguished family leads to a deterministic polynomial-time algorithm to factor univariate polynomials over finite fields.
+The existence of a distinguished family remains an open problem, as does the existence of such an algorithm.
+Sutherland and Voloch \cite{SutherlandVoloch2019} presented a family of genus-$4$ curves with ample numerical evidence suggesting that the Jacobians of these curves form a distinguished family.
+In Section~\ref{sec:factoring} we present an alternative candidate for a distinguished family, derived from our \dsixfamily, that is much more computationally efficient than the one given in~\cite{SutherlandVoloch2019}.
+In practice, of course, there are faster probabilistic, polynomial-time algorithms to factor univariate polynomials over a finite field, but none of them are deterministic.